 Community Preparedness: The Municipal Role

 Your community leaders are hard at work planning for emergencies.
-This quick-start guide will give you an idea about what they are working on, and some of the issues they are addressing.
-Much more information is available at the Maine Emergency Management Agency ‘EMA Community’ website and from your County Emergency Management Director.
+This summary will give you an idea about what they are working on, and some of the issues they are addressing.

 Your community might be anywhere in this process.
 Through it all, there is plenty of opportunity to get involved.
 Contact your County Emergency Management Director if you are interested in participating in the planning effort.